ovh/docs/pages/cloud/storage/object_storage/s3_limitations/guide.en-gb.md

 #### Via a single PUT

-Maximum 5 GB per object (for objects whose size is above 5GB, use a multi-part upload)
+Maximum 5 GB per object (for an object which size is above 5GB, use a multi-part upload).

 #### Via a multi-part upload (MPU)

-- size for a part must be between 5MB (minimum) and 5GB (maximum)
+- The size for a single part must be between 5MB (minimum) and 5GB (maximum)
 - 10000 parts maximum in a mpu

 The theoretical maximum size of a single large object uploaded via MPU is thus 48TB.

 ### Maximum number of user accounts per project